aleqkzander/Pocketsharp/README.md

 # Pocketsharp - Alpha 1.0.0.0
-Pocketsharp is a C# library for Pocketbase integration.
+Pocketsharp is a C# library designed to easily connect with Pocketbase and is compatible with .NET 8.0 applications

 <br>

-# How to use Pocketsharp
+# How to Use Pocketsharp <a name="how-to-use-pocketsharp"></a>
 - Import the Pocketsharp.dll reference [Microsoft how to use the reference manager](https://learn.microsoft.com/en-us/visualstudio/ide/how-to-add-or-remove-references-by-using-the-reference-manager?view=vs-2022)

 <br>

-- Add using directive
+- Add the using directive (optional)
 ```csharp
     using Pocketsharp
 ```

 <br>

-- Access methods
+- Access the methods
 ```csharp
     string response = Pocketsharp.Authentication.EmailAndPassword.RegisterAsync(HttpClient client, Record record, string password, string passwordConfirm);
     string response = Pocketsharp.Authentication.EmailAndPassword.LoginAsync(HttpClient client, string email, string password);